JackEdwardAuty/Portfolio-in-Data-Analysis-and-Data-Science/README.md

 - Demonstrates end‑to‑end project skills: from raw data to model evaluation and interpretation.
 - Shows ability to reason about domain‑specific constraints (clinical risk, imbalance, evaluation metrics) while keeping the codebase organised and maintainable.

+**Technical Highlights**

+- Built an end‑to‑end workflow: data loading and preprocessing, windowed feature creation, model training (e.g. tree‑based or gradient‑boosted models), and evaluation.
+- Used metrics such as ROC AUC and precision–recall to assess early‑warning performance on highly imbalanced clinical data.
+- Includes UML and sequence diagrams to document the architecture (DataLoader → ModelTrainer → Evaluator) and to communicate clearly with clinical or non‑technical stakeholders.

+---

+## Skills Demonstrated

+Across these projects, this portfolio shows:

+- Data **wrangling and cleaning** in Python (pandas, custom regex based parsers for Markdown, time‑series preprocessing).
+- Exploratory **data analysis**, visualisation and dashboarding (Excel / Tableau / Power BI).
+- **Machine learning** for tabular and time‑series data, including evaluation on imbalanced problems/datasets (sepsis prediction).
+- **Reinforcement learning** and curriculum design from the Masters project.
+- Communication of complex ideas via diagrams, notebooks, and written reports suitable for both technical and non‑technical audiences.

 ---